milochristiansen/lua/README.md

 This version also adds a minor new feature, nothing to get excited about...
 Basically I made it so that JSON or XML encoding an AST produces slightly more readable results for operator expression nodes.
 Someone else suggested the idea (actually they submitted a patch, yay them!).
-I never would have thought to do this myself (never needed it), but now that I have it, it seems like it could be useful for debugging the compiler amoung other things.
+I never would have thought to do this myself (never needed it), but now that I have it, it seems like it could be useful for debugging the compiler among other things.

 Unfortunately due to the way the AST and most encodings work, it is impossible to unmarshal the AST.
 I am not 100% sure if it is possible with XML or not, but it certainly will not work with JSON.
 This could maybe be fixed, but would be way too